stprnvsh/paramlake/PROJECT_STRUCTURE.md

   - Supports gradient-specific configuration settings
   - Enables specialized compression and chunking for different tensor types

+- **Model Utils**: Utility functions for working with TensorFlow models
+  - Provides functions to get all layers, including nested layers
+  - Includes tensor processing batch utilities

+- **Checkpoint Utils**: Utilities for saving and loading model checkpoints
+  - Save model weights and optimizer state to storage
+  - Load checkpoints and restore model state
+  - List available checkpoints
+  - Support for continuing training from checkpoints
+  - Integration with both Zarr and Icechunk storage backends

 ## Data Flow

 1. The user applies the `@paramlake` decorator to a model or training function